hachyderm/community/community.hachyderm.io/content/en/docs/moderation/_index.md

 full stop.

 ## Over- vs Under- representation

+Why this section is included will become appearant, please read the scenario and clarifier that ties it all in.

+---

 This section will start with a familiar scenario: the senior engineer at a tech company.
 To keep the scenario simple, we'll say